 Bald Eagle Facts

-- The term of Bald Eagle serves as the common name for an incredibly majestic bird that technically classifies as a sea eagle.
-This proud and magnificent avian also goes by the very difficult to pronounce scientific name of the Haliaeetus leucocephalus.
+- The short term of Bald Eagle serves as the common name for an incredibly majestic bird that technically classifies as a sea eagle.
+This winged wonder does have several alternate titles, though.
+Those include White-Headed Eagle, Sea Eagle, Fish Eagle, and American Eagle.

-- By either name, however, this animal currently remains the only known variety of sea eagle native to its particular portion of the world.
+- By either name, however, this animal stands out among its relatives.
+It currently remains the only known variety of sea eagle native to its particular portion of the world.
 Modern science also currently recognizes two known subspecies of this incredible bird still in existence.

-- Somewhat ironically, despite its now quite famous name, the breathtaking animal isn’t actually bald at all.
-This misconception occurs because the name derives from a much older term.
-That original term actually means white-headed.
+- Somewhat ironically, despite its now extremely famous name, the breathtaking animal isn’t actually bald at all.
+This misconception occurs because the generally applied moniker derives from an older term.
+That original designation actually means white-headed when translated.

-- Most fortunately, the population of the stunning Bald Eagle appears to be both sufficient and stable.
-That condition also appears to hold true throughout the entirety of its natural range.
+- Most fortunately, the stunning Bald Eagle appears to be maintaining a population base that’s both sufficient and stable.
+That pleasant condition also appears to hold true throughout the entirety of its natural range.
 This fortunate situation was not always the case, however.

-- In the past, the breathtaking raptor nearly became extinct, before humans implemented protective measures.
-Thankfully, though, it now holds the status of Least Concern with the IUCN.
-The creature still faces the threat of climate change, though.
+- In the past, the breathtaking raptor nearly became extinct, before humans in its native range implemented protective measures.
+Thankfully, though, the gorgeous avian now holds the status of Least Concern with the IUCN.
+However, it still faces the threat of climate change.

 Related Articles